Lonitch/Lonitch.github.io/_posts/2020-05-28-Translational-Operator.md

 ---

 ## Background
 We have discussed what an eigenstate might look like mathematically for an electron in periodic potential using Bloch's theorem.
 In this blog we move forward with a closer look on the operators that could be applied to electron eigenstates.
-After an introduction to two important evolution operators, we will use the information we have so far to examine the energy band structure of electrons in a simple case: tight-binding model.
+After an introduction to two important evolution operators, we will use the information we have so far to examine the energy band structure of electrons in a simple case: tight-binding model.<!--more-->

 ## Time and space evolution operator
 ### Time evolution operator